patelkeyuri2012/CrudOperation/README.md

   - Finish

 - For Collection class Crud operations,
+  - Right click on main class
   - Run as,
     - Java Application

-- For Collection class Crud operations,
+- For JDBC Crud operations,
   - Create database in your server,
     - Database name : jdbc
+  - Right click on main class
   - Run as,
     - Java Application